usf-portal/his4936-dh1-project-proposal/docs/index.md

-# PUT YOUR PROPOSAL TITLE HERE
+# Trade in the Ancient Mediterranean

 ---